pi-geosolutions/core-geonetwork/docs/eng/geoportal-admin/source/layertree/layertree.rst

 This is quite easy.
 Just click on a node, on the tree.
 A form will show on the right-panel, listing the node's attributes.

-The 2 first nodes are grayed, meaning you can't edit them.
+The 2 first fields are grayed, meaning you can't edit them.
 They are here for mere information.

 A few (not much) fields in the form are common to all kinds of nodes.
 Most of them are specific.